My Dog Ate a Wine Cork Will He Get Sick?

 If the cork was eaten recently, then the vet may be able to induce vomiting or do a procedure in-office to remove the cork.
 On the other hand, if x-rays show the cork has passed through into the intestines, then your fur baby will probably need surgery.
 If caught and treated quickly, most dogs go on to a full and complete recovery!

-For these reasons, make sure to keep all wine corks where your dog can’t get them!
+Wine corks can be extremely dangerous for your dog.
+For this reason, make sure to keep all wine corks where your dog can’t get them!
 You’ll both be better off for it!

 Online Veterinary 24/7